c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 VIC, Banks and others
 ---------------------

-*Note*: I guess you already know how to use sprites and graphics modes.
+    .. note:: I guess you already know how to use sprites and graphics modes.
 If you still do not know, go to `Bringing Sprites in good Shape <http://dustlayer.com/vic-ii/2013/4/28/vic-ii-for-beginners-part-5-bringing-sprites-in-shape>`__ and `Screen Modes Cheaper by the Dozen <http://dustlayer.com/vic-ii/2013/4/26/vic-ii-for-beginners-screen-modes-cheaper-by-the-dozen>`__

 Let's start with the basics.
 There are 64k RAM available, but when we turn on the computer it says there are ``38911 BASIC BYTES FREE``.
 That means that if we are going to use BASIC,